 CLOSED-END FUNDS.
-The trust may invest in shares of closed-end funds.
+All of the BDCs held by the CEFA Select BDC Trust are closed-end funds.
 Closed-end funds are a type of investment company that holds an actively managed portfolio of securities.
 Closed-end funds issue shares in "closed-end" offerings which generally trade on a stock exchange (although some closed-end fund shares are not listed on a securities exchange).
 Since closed-end funds maintain a relatively fixed pool of investment capital, portfolio managers may be better able to adhere to their investment philosophies through greater flexibility and control.
 In addition, closed-end funds don't have to manage fund liquidity to meet potentially large redemptions.
 Closed-end funds are subject to various risks, including management's ability to meet the closed-end fund's investment objective, and to manage the closed-end fund portfolio when the underlying securities are redeemed or sold, during periods of market turmoil and as investors' perceptions regarding closed-end funds or their underlying investments change.